Kingxukai/linux/Documentation/arch/x86/tsx_async_abort.rst

 --------------------------------

  =============    ============================================================
  off              Mitigation is disabled.
-Either the CPU is not affected or
+Either the woke CPU is not affected or
-                  tsx_async_abort=off is supplied on the kernel command line.
+                  tsx_async_abort=off is supplied on the woke kernel command line.

  tsx disabled     Mitigation is enabled.
 TSX feature is disabled by default at
                   bootup on processors that support TSX control.